 173rd Street and 106th Avenue in South Jamaica, Queens

-Generous private support for CityParks Learning Gardens is provided by The Carroll and Milton Petrie Foundation, Con Edison, ExpandED Schools, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, the Michael Tuch Foundation, the MUFG Union Bank Foundation, the Dr. Robert C. and Tina Sohn Foundation, the Jane and Frances Stein Foundation, and The Laura B. Vogler Foundation.
-Public support is provided by the NYC Council under the leadership of Speaker Adrienne Adams and Council Member Nantasha Williams.
-Supporting Sponsor TD Bank, Ernst & Young.
-In partnership with NYC Parks.
+Generous private support for CityParks Learning Gardens is provided by The Carroll and Milton Petrie Foundation, ExpandED Schools through funds administered by the New York City Department of Youth and Community Development in Partnership with the City Council, Glenn W. Bailey Foundation, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, Rose M. Badgeley Charitable Trust, the Michael Tuch Foundation, and the Jane and Frances Stein Foundation.
+Public support is provided by the New York State Department of Agriculture and Markets and the NYC Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Farah Louis, Council Member Julie Menin, Council Member Chi Ossé, Council Member Lynn Schulman, and Council Member Nantasha Williams.
+Supporting Sponsor Ernst & Young.

 Solar Panels at our Learning Gardens